 In the 1930s, the potential to contribute decisively to these developments was concentrated on the campus of the Kaiser Wilhelm Society in Berlin-Dahlem.
 As Robert Olby, the first comprehensive chronicler of the history of molecular biology, commented in his book The Path to the Double Helix: "The right ingredients for the development of molecular biology were, it seems, in Dahlem."
 But things were destined to turn out differently.
-Many of the promising young scientists working there at the time, among others Max Delbrück, Erwin Chargaff and Fritz Lipmann, to name a few, emigrated from Germany after 1935 to become pioneers of molecular biology, above all in the USA.
+Many of the promising young scientists working there at the time, among others Max Delbrück, Erwin Chargaff and Fritz Lipmann, to name a few, emigrated from Germany after 1933 to become pioneers of molecular biology, above all in the USA.
 Only the research on the tobacco mosaic virus, taken up in Dahlem by Hans Friedrich-Freksa, Georg Melchers, and Gerhard Schramm at the Kaiser Wilhelm Institute (KWI) for Biology and at the KWI for Biochemistry in the mid-1930s and later evacuated to Tübingen, was continued uninterrupted at the end of the war at the Max Planck Institutes (MPI) for Biology and for Virus Research in Tübingen.
-As a result, the two Tübingenbased MPIs were to become the major nucleus for the development of molecular
+As a result, the two Tübingen-based MPIs were to become the major nucleus for the development of molecular biology in Germany after World War II.
+In the 1950s, they were the only institutes that had not fallen behind the world leaders in the field of molecular genetics.
+Yet even here, a small air-driven ultracentrifuge built before the war was still in use in the mid-fifties.
+It resembled the one that Schramm had conceived in the mid-1930s with Physikalische Werkstätten (physical workshops) in Göttingen.

-New building of the Max Planck Institute for Molecular Genetics at Ihnestraße 73, in Berlin-Dahlem, 1971
+■ New building of the Max Planck Institute for Molecular Genetics at Ihnestraße 73, in Berlin-Dahlem, 1971